MaehRia/Obsidian-Repo/Programming/HTML/HTML Basics.md

 Explanation:

 - The `<!DOCTYPE html>` declaration defines that this document is an HTML5 document.
-All HTML documents must start with that document type declaration.It must only appear once, at the top of the page (before any HTML tags).
+All HTML documents must start with that document type declaration.
+It must only appear once, at the top of the page (before any HTML tags).

 - The `<html>` element is the root element of an HTML page.
 The HTML document itself begins with `<html>` and ends with `</html>`.